 Hoooo boy!
 It’s been a while since I’ve touched DAZ Studio.
 Conveniently about the same amount of time since I last touched this blog, actually.
 My last post was a render for Chinese New Year made in DAZ Studio, so… yeah.
 Heh. 😛

 In the time I’ve been gone, I’ve been hard at work doing work so I can pay for a place to live and donating the rest to the government. 😛 My finances are going up now, though, which is nice.
 It’d’ve been highly depressing if it was some generic office job or something, but I’m doing what I’ve trained to do for years – programming games. 😀 Sure, it’s not a huge company, and I’m only doing mobile games, but I much prefer working in a smaller team, and the challenges aren’t much different from programming anything else.
-So it’s great! 🙂 I kinda wish the game I was developing and the company we were developing it for didn’t completely suck, though. 😛
+So it’s great! 🙂 I wish I liked the game that I was working on a bit more than I do, though. 😛

 Anyhoo, yes, back to the original topic of my post, DAZ Studio.
 It’s been nearly 7 months since I last opened it.
 I’ve never really thought about it at all since then.
 I would’ve probably gotten close to February next year, remembered that I needed to do the next image in my Chinese Zodiac series and opened it then. 😛 But yeah, there hasn’t really been any particular urge to open it for a while.
 Besides, my focus is developing ULSG V14 in whatever spare time I can pull together.